aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 ### Conclusion

 Great job!
-You have now learned how to import resources, use cases and considerations while importing resources.
+You have now learned how to import resources, as well as use cases and considerations to make when you import resources.